British Stunt Register: Grade Scheme

 The former 3 tier grade scheme implemented by the Equity/JISC committees comprised Probationary, Intermediate and Full membership grades.
 By the time the members formed the new association, the grade scheme was deemed stagnant and didn't adequately represent the experience of working in a significantly different and rapidly changing media industry.
 Key concerns were that a member could remain under the 'Probationary' moniker for their entire career alongside a brand new and inexperienced member.
 The scheme didn't recognise the years of experience and a performer may not be incentivised to upgrade to 'Intermediate' if they didn't wish to work alone or move beyond into supervisory roles.
 Characteristics of the Intermediate grade requirements could hold back a member who worked primarily in television and wanted to upgrade to 'Full Member' (i.e. to be able to conceive, coordinate and supervise action for either film or TV).

-Where once the UK stunt register once inspired the formation of similar organisations for other production departments and in other countries, latterly the BSR committee pro-actively sought examples from their peers in the international stunt industry and other departments (SFX) for corollary professional frameworks, adaptable to the core values of the British Stunt Register and its community.
+Where the UK stunt register had once inspired the formation of similar organisations for other production departments and in other countries, latterly the BSR committee pro-actively sought examples from their peers in the international stunt industry and other departments (SFX) for corollary professional frameworks, adaptable to the core values of the British Stunt Register and its community.

 To meet ever-greater artistic demands, keep up with technological developments, and recognise the members who were falling through the cracks, the scheme needed to change.
 The employment climate required greater transparency and better health and safety training which the members took seriously but was not yet formalised in the structure of the organisation.
 It was recognised that the role of coordinator should be learned by undertaking some of the duties as an assistant coordinator and with the safeguard of supervisory rules, rather than let the grade scheme have this grey area.

 The new 5 tier Grade System addressed those issues.
 Health & Safety training was developed in conjunction with film and television safety service providers and made a mandatory requirement for all members.
 It became integral to the membership requirements and upgrade criteria.
 For Health & Safety reasons Probationary members may only work under a British Stunt Registered co-ordinator.
 The Probationary grade functions in the true meaning of the word and is a capped period of time and minimum experience required before moving up to 'Stunt Performer' grade.
 Senior Stunt Performer is broadly equivalent to the former Intermediate level and such BSR members may undertake their own risk assessment and work alone – no-one else may be involved in the stunt action.
-The new 'Key Stunt Performer' grade sits between Senior Stunt Performer and 'Full Member', being the sensible bridge between working alone without supervision and learning to supervise as an assistant to an experienced stunt action coordinator (Full Member).
+The new 'Key Stunt Performer grade sits between Senior Stunt Performer and 'Full Member', being the sensible bridge between working alone without supervision and learning to supervise as an assistant to an experienced stunt action coordinator (Full Member).

 The new grade scheme will be subject to regular internal review by the BSR committee with the assistance of the Independent Verification Board, to anticipate a relevant and organic scheme that can accommodate the needs of the industry and a responsible work culture.